NelisW/my3D-Trium/building/Trium-build.md

 ## Reuleaux print area

 A delta printer's print area is defined by the reach of all three delta arms and the actual print area is a clipped [Reuleaux triangle](https://en.wikipedia.org/wiki/Reuleaux_triangle) according to [Ryan Carlyle](https://groups.google.com/forum/#!topic/deltabot/xH_FIgClU9k).
-The actual Trium print area will be the intersetion of the hot bed circle and the Trium's Reuleaux triangle.
+The actual Trium print area will be the intersection of the hot bed circle and the Trium's Reuleaux triangle.

 # Notes